Grand Junction Wildflower Hikes

 Another unique, sensory-stimulating experience in Grand Junction is touring the lavender fields.
 Guests love to feast their eyes on acres of purple and “pick your own” lavender at Belli Fiori Lavender Farm.
 Don’t forget to check out their shop!
 It is filled with aromatherapy, culinary and body care products infused with the lavender grown on their farm.
 The family also owns a distillery called Highlands Distillery.
 Their technique is uber-sophisticated and worth a sip!
 ‘No surprise, there’s a lavender drink.

 PC: Ali Von Lewinski

 There are still opportunities to see blooms in the wintertime.
-With more than 600 species of exotic tropical plants, as well as local plant species and a butterfly house, the Gardens offer a feast of colors and scents even in the winter.
+With more than 600 species of exotic tropical plants, local plant species and a butterfly house, the Gardens offer a feast of colors and scents even in the winter.
 The Botanical Gardens are open year-round (closed Sunday and Monday for groundskeeping), so winter guests can enjoy watching butterflies emerge from cocoons every two weeks, visit the turtles in the rainforest room, or bundle up for a walk along the river near Las Colonias Park.

 No matter the bloom season or the timing of your visit, you’ll find ample lodging options, from affordable and convenient to luxurious and decadent.